Investing in Vanadium

 Increasing Global Vanadium Demand

 Over the past decade, the demand for vanadium in the United States has increased 56%.
-And estimates suggest that vanadium demand is expected to continually grow at a compound annual rate of 7.8% thorough to 2015, fueled by increasing demand for stronger and lighter steel alloys.
+And estimates suggest that vanadium demand is expected to continually grow at a compound annual rate of 7.8% through 2015, fueled by increasing demand for stronger and lighter steel alloys.

 With increasing demand and relatively low current prices, vanadium shows interesting investment fundamentals.
 But, unfortunately for us as investors, getting exposure to this strategic metal can be a bit tricky.